 relatively easy to achieve a remedy to the disorder for sufferers and

 The numbers of people unnecessarily suffering from OSA who through diagnosis, assessment and simple treatment could be brought back into the workforce are staggering.
-The treatment also prevents people going on to develop more serious related illnesses such as cardio vascular and additional respiratory disorders, which in turn will place a higher fiscal burden on the Irish Health Service.
+The treatment also prevents people going on to develop more seriously related illnesses such as cardio vascular and additional respiratory disorders, which in turn will place a higher fiscal burden on the Irish Health Service.

 Or, set yourself up to be automatically be alerted - sign up for the reputable Change Detection below and let changes to this page be monitored for you.